liviambrasil/api-my-wallet/README.md

 ## About

-This is an web application with which lots of people can manage their own expenses and revenues.
+This is an API for a web application with which lots of people can manage their own expenses and revenues.
 Below are the implemented features:

 - Sign Up
 - Login